beothorn/bcbridge/README.md

 # Why

 Override system properties and environment variables.
+Use different environment variables for apps running on the same environment.
 Different system properties or environment variables for each app on same process.
 Debug calls.
 Observable run.